 5- Transport & Shopping

-Practical, straightforward, clean and on time.
+Practical, straightforward, clean, and on time.
 It is an impressive system for one of the busiest cities in Europe.
 Just don`t forget to check out every time you exit the vehicles.
-It was a quite funny thing to remember.
+It was a quite a funny thing to remember.

 Shopping in Amsterdam is also an enjoyable way of exploring the city.
 I did it on the last morning I was there visiting local shops for souvenirs and some already known European department stores like Primark, for example.